| Tanzania

 |

-Required materials include coconut husks, charcoal dust and cassava flour binder.
-After binding into shape, it requires sun to dry.
+Required materials include coconut husks, charcoal dust, and a binder of cassava flour.
+After binding into shape, it requires sun and ground space to dry.

 |